w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 :::note

-This comparison covers general information regarding two widely used rollup mechanisms that are used to scale (usually EVM based) blockchains, and compares and contrasts how Polkadot deals with scalability.
+This comparison covers general information regarding two widely used rollup mechanisms that are used to scale (usually EVM-based) blockchains and compares and contrasts how Polkadot deals with scalability.

 :::

 Layer two networks are notorious as being the way forward for blockchain scalability by off-loading the majority of computation off-chain.
 Often, layer two solutions are needed to scale an existing layer one blockchain.
-They take advantage of the layer one's security and functionality to build an additional layer that is often faster, reduces fees, and solves other platform-specific issues.
-In many cases, layer 2 solutions focus on capitalizing the use of blockspace within a particular blockchain, so that it is less costly and more efficient to utilize.
+They utilize the layer one network's security and functionality to build an additional layer that is often faster, reduces fees, and solves other platform-specific issues.
+In many cases, layer two solutions focus on capitalizing the use of blockspace within a particular blockchain to make it less costly and more efficient.

 **Rollups** are a layer-2 scaling solution.
 At the most basic level, a layer two solution is responsible for "rolling up" transactions by batching them before publishing them to the layer one